Thaddeus Anthony Shubsda

 Thaddeus Anthony "Ted" Shubsda (April 2, 1925—April 26, 1991) was an American prelate of the Catholic Church.
-He served as Bishop of Monterey in California from 1982 until his death in 1991.
+He served as bishop of Monterey in California from 1982 until his death in 1991.
 He previously served as an auxiliary bishop of the Archdiocese of Los Angeles in California from 1976 to 1982.

 Biography

 Early life and education

-Thaddeus Shubsda was born in Los Angeles, California, to Julius and Mary (née Jelski) Shubsda.
+Thaddeus Shubsda was born on April 2, 1925, in Los Angeles, California, to Julius and Mary (née Jelski) Shubsda.
 His parents were Polish immigrants from Sitkowo in the Podlaskie Voivodeship.
-He received his early education at local public schools, and attended lessons in the Polish language at the Polish Hall on Avalon Avenue.
+He received his early education at local public schools, and attended lessons in the Polish language at the Polish Hall in Los Angelse.
 In 1936, Shubsda enrolled at Our Lady of Lourdes School.
 He graduated from Verdugo Hills High School in Los Angeles in 1939, and then entered Los Angeles College, the minor seminary of the Archdiocese of Los Angeles.
 He completed his studies at St. John's Seminary in Camarillo, California.

 Priesthood

 Shubsda was ordained to the priesthood for the Archdiocese of Los Angeles by Cardinal James McIntyre on April 26, 1950.
-He celebrated his first Mass at Our Lady of Bright Mount Parish in Los Angeles.
-He served as a curate at San Antonio de Padua Parish and St. Vibiana's Cathedral, and was a member of the matrimonial tribunal from 1964 to 1968.
+He celebrated his first mass at Our Lady of Bright Mount Parish in Los Angeles.
+He served as a curate at San Antonio de Padua Parish and St. Vibiana's Cathedral Parish, and was a member of the matrimonial tribunal from 1964 to 1968.
 Shubsda was named a monsignor by Pope Paul VI in 1965, and became associate director of the Society for the Propagation of the Faith in 1968.
 For thirty years, Shubsda served as spiritual director for the Catholic Labor Institute.
 He served as pastor of St. Paul's Parish in Los Angeles from 1971 to 1980.

 Auxiliary Bishop of Los Angeles

-On December 20, 1976, Shubsda was appointed as an auxiliary bishop of the Archdiocese of Los Angeles and titular bishop of Tragurium by Pope Paul VI.
-He received his episcopal consecration on February 19, 1977, from Cardinal Timothy Manning, with Bishops John J. Ward and Juan Arzube serving as co-consecrators.
+On December 20, 1976, Shubsda was appointed as an auxiliary bishop of Los Angeles and titular bishop of Tragurium by Pope Paul VI.
+He received his episcopal consecration at St. Vibiana Cathedral on February 19, 1977, from Cardinal Timothy Manning, with Bishops John J. Ward and Juan Arzube serving as co-consecrators.
 As an auxiliary bishop, he continued to serve as pastor of St. Paul's and was named regional bishop of the Santa Barbara Pastoral Region.